+1. There is radiation from background

+2. There is random variation of radiation

+[2]

-(c) A technician is handling a solid radioactive sample that emits α -particles and β -particles.
+(c) A technician is handling a solid radioactive sample that emits $\alpha$ -particles and $\beta$ -particles.

 The technician wears thick rubber gloves.

 Explain why this may provide some protection from the radiation, but it is not sufficient protection.

-.....[2]
+1. thick gloves would stop alpha ,so would be helpful

+2. Some B radiation would penetrate gloves and each other body parts, so this implies insufficient protection

+[2]

 [Total: 7]